Limmen/csle/README.md

      - Configure the IP of the server where the management system runs by editing the file:
       ```bash
        csle/management-system/csle-mgmt-webapp/src/components/Common/serverIp.js
       ```
+    - Configure the Port of the server where the management system runs by editing the file:
+      ```bash
+       csle/management-system/csle-mgmt-webapp/src/components/Common/serverPort.js
+      ```
      - Add prometheus binary to the path
        ```bash